 World Press Freedom Rank: USA 45/180

-Founded in 2003 by John Allen Veterans Today is a news and opinion website that generally promotes conspiracies related to the military and Israel.
-According to their about page “VT is dedicated to providing comprehensive news, information, and advocacy to U.S Military Veterans and the greater global community.”
-They further state “Editors and writers are NOT employees or contractors of VT.
+Founded in 2003 by John Allen, Veterans Today is a news and opinion website that generally promotes conspiracies related to the military and Israel.
+According to their about page, “VT is dedicated to providing comprehensive news, information, and advocacy to U.S Military Veterans and the greater global community.”
+They further state, “Editors and writers are NOT employees or contractors of VT.
 They receive NO salary or fee for their content.
 They control all their content.
 VT does NOT censor or vet their articles.”
-Veteran’s Today lists their board and staff here.
+Veteran’s Today lists its board and staff here.

 Funded by / Ownership

 John Allen owns Veterans Today through Success Spear LLC.
 Revenue is derived through advertising and donations.

 In review, Veterans Today has been labeled an Antisemitic hate group and Pro-Kremlin.
 Articles and headlines often contain loaded emotional language such as this Russia strongly supports cancelling US election to keep puppet Trump in office.
 This story is essentially unsourced, though there is one link to the Russian propaganda source Sputnik News.
 In general, Veterans Today hold a very negative view of former President Trump, such as this WaPo: Election Rigging Underway with Trump Abuses of Power.

 Veterans Today routinely publishes conspiracy theories, such as claiming 9/11 was orchestrated by Israel and claiming Julian Assange and Wikileaks are controlled by Israel.
 They frequently display antisemitic views, such as promoting holocaust denial, The six-million figure: another holocaust lie and the lying liars who enable it.